keystonejs/keystone-classic/docs/database.md

 - The value of any other field (or fields) changes
 - The value of any other field (or fields) changes to a specific value

-To use the watching functionaliy, set the following two options:
+To use the watching functionality, set the following two options:

-`watch` Boolean or String or Object or Function
-: When `true`, the field value will be recalculated every time an item is saved.
+`watch` | Boolean or String or Object or Function | When `true`, the field value will be recalculated every time an item is saved.
 Provide a space-delimited list of paths to recalculate the field value whenever one of those paths changes.
 **For example**: `'author title state'`
 Provide an object of key / value pairs to recalculate the field value whenever one of those paths changes to the value specified.
 **For example**: `{'state': 'published', 'mainPost': true}` Provide a function that returns true/false whenever you want.
 **For example**: `function() { return this.author === this.editor; }`

-`value` Function
-: The function to generate the field value when a watched path is changed.
+`value` `Function` The function to generate the field value when a watched path is changed.
 Must return the new value, or accept a node-style `callback` argument, which can be called to set the field value asynchronously.
 The `this` context of the function will be the item being saved.
 **Example (synchronous)**
 ```
 function () {